The 5,000 Fingers of Dr. T.: Production

 In the wake of the success of Gerald McBoing-Boing, Geisel submitted a live-action storyline for The 5,000 Fingers of Dr. T. in 1951.
 Geisel followed it up with a 1200-page script, with "themes of world dominance and oppression coming out of World War II."
 Geisel relocated from La Jolla, California, to Los Angeles during filming to "enable him to be more involved in the production."
-His influence on set design and choreography is also evident in the film.
+His influence on set design and choreography is evident in the film.

+Although Geisel was unaware of it at the time, his film production had landed in the middle of a bitter feud between film producer Stanley Kramer and the head of Columbia Pictures, Harry Cohn.
+Thus the shooting of the film was fraught from the start.
+Kramer had been forbidden from directing the movie himself by Cohn, and instead had appointed a studio journeyman, Roy Rowland.
+It also did not help that Cohn interfered constantly with the production by sending voluminous and unwanted notes to Kramer and Geisel.

 Hans Conried was enthusiastic about the role, saying in retrospect, "I had never had any such part before, never have since and probably never will again.
 We rehearsed for eight weeks before I was engaged to shoot for eight weeks, an extravagance that I as a bit player had never known ...
 If it had been a success, with my prominent part in the title role, it would have changed my life."

 Prior to release, a "preview version" was received poorly by a test audience.
-This prompted heavy cuts from the studio and a week of reshoots included a new opening scene.
-Of the original 20 musical numbers filmed in their entirety, 9 were removed.
+That prompted heavy cuts by the studio and a week of reshoots, included a new opening scene.
+Of the original 20 musical numbers filmed in their entirety, nine were removed.
 The removed songs still survive with the complete musical soundtrack.
 The "preview version" featuring the removed footage is considered lost.
-Columbia Pictures released the film a second time in 1958 with the whole elevator scene cut, under the title Crazy Music.
+Columbia Pictures released the film a second time in 1958 with the entire elevator scene cut, under the title Crazy Music.